dpkomorebi/dpkomorebi.github.io/_teaching/Binary Search.md

 ![Swiss Alps](/images/Binary_search_1.jpeg)

 In addition to the overflow problem, you have to be careful about the condition in the While loop.
 Here, we have strictly less ( low < high).
 In some cases, you may see (low <= high).
 If you use "low <= high" in the code above and do not modify anything else, this code will not return the answer (or get stuck in the loop).
+So, if the condition in the while loop is (low <= high), then the following code works.
+Notice that we have "high = mid + 1" instead of "high = mid".

+{% highlight python %}
+def BinarySearch(nums, target):
+    # nums is an array and target is a number we hope to find.
+If the target exists, then we return its index number
+    # If the number doesn't exist, we return -1

+    # nums must be sorted.
+If nums is not sorted, we sort it first.

+    low, high = 0, len(nums) - 1

+    while low <= high:
+        mid = low + (high - low) // 2
+        # To prevent overflow

+        if nums[mid] < target:
+            # In this case, our search space lies to the right portion of mid.
+            low = mid + 1
+        elif nums[mid] > target :
+            high = mid - 1
+        else:
+            return mid
+    # if we can't find the number, we return -1
+    return -1

+{% endhighlight %}

 ======